Your search for the ultimate guide on web design best practices is over.

 2. Clear and bold call to action (CTA)

-Giving your call to action sections attention is by far the most one of the most important and best web design practices.
+Emphasizing your call to action sections is one of the best web design practices because it is just so effective.

 Regardless of whether you’re a brand, a business, or a creative professional with a portfolio website, you want to persuade visitors to do something when they land on your website.